 Clipping and Using Coupons

 You might have seen your neighbor or friend at the checkout line with a stack of coupons but it’s not because they’re trying to save a few cents.
 It’s a real strategy to keep the grocery bills down.
-Of course, it takes some time to find these deals & organize them but they’re kinda desperate to make some serious savings every month.
+Of course, it takes some time to find these deals & organize them but they could be desperate to make some serious savings every month.

 Opting for Store Brands